Skip to contents

 result <- upload2opal(file)

-1. A web browser will open automatically, displaying the OPAL page with your uploaded test or exercise.
+1. A web browser will open automatically, displaying the OPAL page with your uploaded test or task.

 2. In your R console, you will receive a status code 200.
 This status code indicates that the request to upload the content to OPAL was successful.